aparaselli/Food.com-Minutes-Prediction/README.md

 #### Model Selection
 We tried two modeling algorithms: Linear Regression and Decision Tree Regressor.
 We selected Decision Tree Regressor for its higher $R^2$ value when ran with the same features (test trial on max-depth of 3).
 #### Hyperparameter Selection
 For our hyperparamter selection, we manually ran the training and test set data iteratively to find the best max depth and criterion.
-We identified the best max-depth as **5** at the cutoff of the graph below.
-Our criterion was **friedman_mse** as it perfomed a bit better on average (as seen in figure below).
+We identified the criterion as **friedman_mse** as it perfomed a bit better on average (as seen in Figure 1), while the best max-depth as **5** at the cutoff of the graph below (Figure 2).

 |   Max_Depth |   squared_error |   friedman_mse |
 |------------:|----------------:|---------------:|